-Option Definition On/Off Description 1 Periodic Test Transmission Exception ON Periodic Test Transmission Exception Enabled.
+Option Definition On/Off Description 1 Periodic Test Trans- mission Exception ON Periodic Test Transmission Exception Enabled.
 With this feature enabled, the panel will not send a test transmission if there has been a transmission sent to the receiver within the programmed time.
-Test Transmission Exception allows any communicable event to reset the test transmission cycle, reducing the number of communications events sent to the central station, For example: 02/10 - Opening 02/11 - Closing1 Days 02/14 - Test Transmission3 Days < 7 Days 02/16 - Opening2 Days between 02/18 - Closing2 Days Test 02/21 - Test Transmission3 Days < Transmissions If an event is communicated, the Test Tx counter is reset, ensuring that a Test Tx event will not occur for an entire cycle from that point, instead of from the last test transmission sent.
-An example is given below with test transmission set for every 3 days.
-This ensures that a transmission is sent every 3 days to test communications; however, if an event has already been sent in the last 3 days, a test transmission is not required.
-If the event was sent via land line, the land line Test Tx cycle is reset.
-If the event is sent via LINKS 1000, the LINKS Test Tx cycle is reset.
-NOTE: In order for an event to reset the Test Tx cycle, a kissoff must be received from the receiver.
-NOTE: The test transmission cycle will not be reset when events are transmitted using the Pager (05) or Residential Dial (06) formats.
+Test Transmission Exception allows any communicable event to reset the test transmission cycle, reducing the amount of communications events sent to the central station, For example: 02/10 - Opening 02/11 - Closing1 Days 02/14 - Test Transmission3 Days 7 Days 02/16 - Opening2 Days between 02/21 - Test Transmission3 Days Transmissions 02/21 - Test Transmission3 Days Transmissions 02/21 - Test Transmission3 Days Transmissions If an event is communicated, the Test Tx counter is reset, ensuring that a Test Tx event will not occur for an entire cycle from that point, instead of from the last Test Transmission is sent every 3 days to test communications, however, if an event has already been sent in the last 3 days, a Test Transmission is not required.
+If the event was sent via landline, the landline Test Tx cycle is reset.
+If the event is sent via LINKS1000, the LINKS Test Tx cycle, a Kissoff must be received from the receiver.
+NOTE: In order for an event to reset the Test Tx cycle, a Kissoff must be received from the receiver.
+NOTE: The Test Transmission cycle will not be reset when events are transmitted using the Pager (05) or Residential Dial (06) formats.
 OFF Periodic Test Transmission Exception Disabled.
-The panel will always send a test transmission at the programmed interval and time.
-This option is OFF at default.
-Option Definition On/Off Description 2 Verbal Door Chime ON Verbal Door Chime Is Enabled.
+The Panel will always send a test transmission at the programmed interval and time.
+NOTE: This option is OFF at default.
+2 Verbal Door Chime ON Verbal Door Chime is Enabled.
 The system will verbally annunciate the zone (or programmed label) when it is violated if Door Chime is programmed.
-This feature is available when Escort5580(TC) v3.00, and the PC5936 v1.00 are used.
-This feature enables the Door Chime to verbally annunciate the zone that has been violated instead of a series of beeps, If the Verbal Chime feature is enabled, whenever a zone with the Chime attribute enabled is violated, a series of beeps will sound and the system will verbally prompt 'Zone X'.
-When the zone is restored, the system will sound a series of beeps.
-For example, if a label is programmed for the above Zone, the system will verbally annunciate (after the beeps) 'South Bedroom Window'.
-See associated Installation Manuals NOTE: Only beeps are annunciated on a zone restoral.
+This feature is available when ESCORT5580 v3.00, and the PC5936 v1.00 are used.
+This feature enables the Door Chime to verbally annunciate the Zone that has been violated instead of a series of beeps, If the Verbal Chime Feature is enabled, whenever a zone with the Chime attribute enabled is violated, a series of beeps will sound and the system will verbally prompt "Zone X".
+When the zone is restored, the system will verbally annunciate (after the beeps) "South Bedroom Window".
+See associated Installation Manuals NOTE: Only beeps are annunciated on a zone restore.
 OFF Verbal Door Chime is Disabled.
 The system will only annunciate a series of beeps whenever a zone programmed for Chime is either violated or restored.
-This option is defaulted OFF.